Drona-Org/SOTERonROS/README.md

-# Drona
+# SOTER on ROS

 ## Setup
 - Install ROS and create a catkin workspace for your ROS packages: http://wiki.ros.org/catkin/Tutorials/create_a_workspace
 - Clone the `multi_robot` ROS package into the `src` directory of your `catkin_ws`.
     - `cd ~/catkin_ws/src`
     - `git clone git@github.com:sumukhshiv/multi_robot.git`
-- Clone this Drona branch (`Drona-ROS`)  into the `src` directory
+- Clone this repo `src` directory
-    - `git clone --single-branch --branch Drona-ROS git@github.com:Drona-Org/Drona.git`
+    - `git clone git@github.com:Drona-Org/SOTERonROS.git`
-- Initialize the P submodule
-    - `git submodule init`
 - To run the Drona ROS Sample run the following commands:
     - New terminal window:
     ```